fandepi/project2/project2.md

 ---

 ## 1. ```Introduction```

 ---

-​WWF research shows the average person consumes 2,000 tiny pieces of plastic a week.
+WWF research shows the average person consumes 2,000 tiny pieces of plastic a week.
 That's like eating a VISA card(5 grams) a week or eating a plastic hangers(21 grams) a month.
 We get a sense of the seriousness of the problem from an article in Chinadaily.
 And we improve the information visualization of the three pictures in this article.
 The aim is to help people visually realize the importance of limiting the use of plastic tableware and reducing the amount of plastic discarded.

 ---